-The Converse College Board of Trustees has set different minimum funding levels for different types of endowments.
+The Converse University Board of Trustees has set different minimum funding levels for different types of endowments.

 A gift of $25,000 or more can provide a student with distinctive academic, artistic and/or athletic abilities a named, merit-based scholarship.
 Upon funding at this minimum level, additional contributions of any amount may be made at any time.
 An annual gift of $2,500 with a 4-year commitment can also create an immediate scholarship.